typelevel/Laika/docs/using-laika/markup.md

 * An [online tool][rst tool] for trying out small snippets of reStructuredText.

-* [Transformation Basics] for using reStructuredText in Laika.
+* [Using Laika Embedded] for using reStructuredText in Laika.

 * The following sections below for an overview on how to implement extensions for reStructuredText